Banks pay for past sins as US, Europe levy record fines

 JPMorgan's mortgage bond settlement, for example, included a $2 billion civil penalty with the Justice Department, $1.4 billion to the NCUA, $4 billion in relief for consumers, and payouts to five states, including $299 million for California and $20 million for Delaware.

-Its U.S. rivals Bank of America (BAC.N) and Wells Fargo (WFC.N) have also paid out billions of dollars and European rivals UBS UBSN.VX, Deutsche Bank (DBKGn.DE) and Royal Bank of Scotland (RBS.L) have also had hefty U.S. fines.
+Its U.S. rivals Bank of America and Wells Fargo have also paid out billions of dollars and European rivals UBS, Deutsche Bank and Royal Bank of Scotland have also had hefty U.S. fines.